vyos/vyos-documentation/docs/contributing/documentation.rst

 Configuration mode pages
 ^^^^^^^^^^^^^^^^^^^^^^^^

-A configuration mode article covers a specific level of a command.
+A configuration mode folder and article covers a specific level of a command.
 The exact level depends on the command.
+This should provide stability for URLs used in the forum or blogpost.

 For example: